Bellarmine College Preparatory: Overview

 A Catholic school in the tradition of Saint Ignatius of Loyola, Bellarmine is a member of the West Catholic Athletic League, the Jesuit Schools Network, and the Western Association of Schools and Colleges.

 As of 2021, Bellarmine led the CIF Central Coast Section with 140 Division 1 titles.
 Bellarmine's Speech and Debate Team was ranked in the top 10 programs in the country with its policy debate team ranked #1 after winning the triple crown (NDCA Championship, Tournament of Champions (debate) and NDSA Nationals) in 2021.
-In 2025, Bellarmine Speech and Debate was ranked #1 in the US according to the National Speech and Debate Association.
-This came amid the Original Oratory Team Placing Finalists at #1 and #4, along with the Lincoln-Douglas Debate Team winning the championships. and In addition, the school's FIRST Robotics Competition team, Team 254: The Cheesy Poofs, has been the World Champion (2011, 2014, 2017, 2018, 2022) for 4 of the past 10 years.
-The school's publications include its student newspaper, The Bell Online, and its yearbook, The Carillon.
+In 2025, Bellarmine Speech and Debate was ranked #1 in the US according to the NSDA.
+In addition, the school's FIRST Robotics Competition team, Team 254: The Cheesy Poofs, has been the World Champion (2011, 2014, 2017, 2018, 2022) for 4 of the past 10 years.
+The school's publications include its student newspaper, The Bell Online, and its yearbook, The Carillon - named for the instrument consisting of multiple bells.

 The school is reputed for its graduates’ contributions and powerful influence in the Bay Area.
-Bellarmine's list of notable alumni includes 4 Olympians (six Gold Medals combined), 2 living Billionaires, 3 Mayors of San Jose, the former team owners of the San Francisco Giants and Oakland Athletics, 3 World Series Champions, 5 Super Bowl Champions, 1 Academy-Award Winner, 1 Pulitzer Prize Winner, 28 Professional MLB athletes, numerous award-winning authors and several state politicians.
+Bellarmine's list of notable alumni includes 4 Olympians (six Gold Medals combined), 5 living Billionaires, 3 Mayors of San Jose, the former team owners of the San Francisco Giants and Oakland Athletics, 3 World Series Champions, 5 Super Bowl Champions, 1 Academy-Award Winner, 1 Pulitzer Prize Winner, 28 Professional MLB athletes, numerous award-winning authors and several state politicians.
 Previous Bellarmine alumni have won prestigious postgraduate scholarships including the Rhodes Scholarship, Marshall Scholarship, Schwarzman Scholarship, MacArthur Fellowship, and the Fulbright Awards.